Jensen!

 Jensen! is a Dutch late-night talk show on the television station RTL 5.
-It airs on weekdays from 22:30 to 23:30 CET during winter, 20:30 to 21:30 UTC during summer.
+It aired on weekdays from 22:30 to 23:30 CET during winter, 20:30 to 21:30 UTC during summer.

 The show's creator, anchorman Robert Jensen, also acted as its producer and host.
 In addition to various Dutch celebrities who accounted for the majority of the show's guests, Jensen often welcomed international celebrities who were interviewed in English with subtitles in Dutch.

-On 29 March 2007, Jensen! became a subject of controversy in the United States as the show's guest that day, Snoop Dogg, delivered a few uncensored profanities directed at American TV host Bill O'Reilly.
+On 29 March 2007, Jensen! became a subject of controversy in the United States as the show's guest that day, Snoop Dogg, delivered a few uncensored profanities directed at American television host Bill O'Reilly.